Frequently Asked Questions – Defensive Driving Course in New York

 - Client ID number (located on your drivers license)

 Our New York defensive driving course is required by the state to meet a 6-hour length requirement.
 But remember – you can work through those 6 hours at whatever pace you choose, and you do not have to complete it all in one day (you can if you want to, of course).
 You must finish the course within 30 days of registration.

 Each of your 8 course chapters focuses on a single topic that pertains to New York driving and traffic laws.
 These topics include:

 - State traffic laws

 No!
 Once you finish the last chapter quiz, you are finished with your course, and do not have to take a final exam.

 Each chapter contains a quiz that reviews important content from that chapter.
 You will need to score 75% or higher to pass onto the next chapter.
 The quizzes will provide you with an excellent opportunity to master the course material.
-You will be provided with feedback on any incorrect answers, and you may retake your quizzes an unlimited amount of times.
+You will be provided with feedback on any incorrect answers, and you may retake your quizzes 3 times to pass.